Managing Ambulatory Health Care II: Advanced Course for Clinicians in Community Health Centers (MAHC II)

 Upcoming MAHC2 Courses

-Now open for registration!
-Managing Ambulatory Health Care III: Enhancing collaborative management in community health centers (MAHC3)
+Managing Ambulatory Health Care III: Enhancing collaborative management in Community Health Centers (MAHC3)

 Designed for two-member teams (a Clinician and an Operations staff who work together at the same health center), this on-site course offers tools for practical application and ongoing process improvement.
 Topics will include: